Some practical insights on how to manage contracts in a large multinational group.

 Contracts are always very important to keep track of and they tend to become numerous over time.
 In addition, contracts are often complex and information seldom standardized.
 This makes it hard to monitor them in an efficient way.
 Our experience is that this is true for most groups.

-Therefore, it is important to organize your contracts in such a way that you are able to address the following tasks properly:
+Therefore, it is important to organise your contracts in such a way that you are able to address the following tasks properly:

 In this article we will look at some of the aspects which you should consider when implementing a system for keeping track of your contracts.